ychen306/asplos-2020-28-ae/README.md

 ### Benchmarking
 There are three sets of benchmarks/tests inside `vegenbench`.
  - `bench`.
 These are real-world DSP kernels we ported from FFmpeg and x265.
  - `synthetic`.
-These are the synthetic backend codegen test we ported from LLVM's unit test.
+These are the synthetic backend codegen test we ported from LLVM's unit test (Figure 9 of the review draft).
  - `dotprod`.
-These are some integer dot-product kernels we ported from OpenCV.
+These are some integer dot-product kernels we ported from OpenCV (Figure 10 of the review draft).

 Each set of benchmarks is has its standalone executable optimized by VeGen (e.g., `bench`), which takes no argument;
 each also has a reference version (i.e., executables postfixed with `-ref`) optimized with standard LLVM `-O3` passes.